United States Department of the Interior

 d.
 Provide a listing of Internet web sites that can be used to look for employment such as USAJobs, the Department's Career Manager, employment search engines, etc.

 Sec.
 12 Can I use a private employment consultant or recruiting firm?
 The Service has no authority to use a private recruiting firm/source to aid accompanying domestic partners in finding employment.
 Domestic partners may utilize such services at their own discretion and expense.

 Sec.
 13 What is the effective date of this

 Order?
 This Order is effective immediately.
 It will expire on December 31,

 2000, unless amended, superseded, or revoked.
 We will include the contents of

 Date: December 3, 1999

-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
 For specific information on the contents of this Director's Order, contact the Division of Human Capital.